How is a Headstone Made

 Guidance, Tips and Help for Headstones and Grave Marker Questions

 Some years ago, Andy Rooney, in one of his commentaries on 60 Minutes, shared his observations about what makes for a good headstone.
 One headstone for example had mold growing on it, because it belonged to someone who must have died years ago.
 “Poor fellow,” he said, “no one will ever know who he was.”
+This article aims to give some headstone tips that will help families avoid tragic stories such as that one.
+We will also share some ideas for ways to avoid paying too much for the perfect headstone for your loved one.

 When one sees a large headstone, one often wonders, did that person stand out large in life as well?
 Perhaps they were the type of person who always told the funniest stories, slapping everyone on the back as they spoke, and defied all social graces, completely dominating every conversation they were a part of?
 Or did they just have a kind of presence about them that made them a natural leader, who gave others a sense that they knew what they were talking about, simply by being who they were?